 Under a 2011 Memorandum of Understanding (MOU), Ayer, Devens, Harvard and Shirley agreed the JBOS would consist of one primary and one alternate voting member.
-In 2011, the Ayer selectmen appointed Maxant as its primary and selectman Jim Fay as the town's alternate JBOS member.
+Ayer appointed selectman Frank Maxant as its primary and selectman Jim Fay as the town's alternate JBOS member.

-But this January, the JBOS voted to elect Ayer selectman Gary Luca as its 2013 chair.
-With both Maxant and Luca present on Feb.
-28, Maxant yielded the chairmanship to Luca but maintained that he remains the sole Ayer JBOS representative empowered to vote for the town.
+But in January, the JBOS voted to elect Ayer selectman Gary Luca as its 2013 chair.
+With both Maxant and Luca present last Thursday, Maxant yielded the chairmanship to Luca but maintained that he remains the sole Ayer JBOS representative empowered to vote for the town.

-However, Harvard selectmen have shunned routine monthly meetings, instead opting to officially attend only when regional matters applicable to all towns arise.
-In response, and in Maxant's absence, the JBOS, including Luca, voted 3-0 on Jan.
+However, the Harvard selectmen have shunned routine monthly meetings, instead opting to officially attend only when regional matters applicable to all towns arise.
+In response to Harvard's stance and in Maxant's absence, the JBOS - including Luca- voted 3-0 on Jan.
 24 to elect Luca as chairman.

-At the most recent JBOS meeting, Luca acknowledged that his own selectmen questioned the process.
+At Thursday's JBOS meeting, Luca acknowledged that his own selectmen questioned the process.
 "Is it a problem?" asked Luca.
 "Is it an issue?"

 Harvard selectman Lucy Wallace attended the meeting in her individual capacity and not as her board's designee.
 As Wallace sought clarification over an attempted MOU amendment in 2012, Shirley JBOS representative Rico Cappucci moved to block Wallace's comments.